MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/lists.md

 - Use the default font unless your brand guidelines indicate to use another.
 - Don't use a list box to perform commands or to dynamically show or hide other controls.

-## Selection mode

-Selection mode lets users select and take action on a single item or on multiple items.
-It can be invoked through a context menu, by using CTRL+click or SHIFT+click on an item, or by rolling-over a target on an item in a gallery view.
-When selection mode is active, check boxes appear next to each list item, and actions can appear at the top or the bottom of the screen.

-There are three selection modes:

-- Single: The user can select only one item at a time.
-- Multiple: The user can select multiple items without using a modifier.
-- Extended: The user can select multiple items with a modifier, such as holding down the SHIFT key.

-Tapping anywhere on an item selects it.
-Tapping on the command bar action affects all selected items.
-If no item is selected, command bar actions should be inactive, except for "Select All".

-Selection mode doesn't have a light dismiss model; tapping outside of the frame in which selection mode is active won't cancel the mode.
-This is to prevent accidental deactivation of the mode.
-Clicking the back button dismisses the multi-select mode.

-Show a visual confirmation when an action is selected.
-Consider displaying a confirmation dialog for certain actions, especially destructive actions such as delete.

-Selection mode is confined to the page in which it is active, and can't affect any items outside of that page.

-The entry point to selection mode should be juxtaposed against the content it affects.

-For command bar recommendations, see [guidelines for command bars](app-bars.md).

 ## Globalization and localization checklist